OGKarmagrg/OGKarmagrg/README.md

-## Hi there 👋 I am undergraduate Student From Divya Gyan College of Technology And Management.
+## Hi there 👋

+I am undergraduate Student From Divya Gyan College of Technology And Management.
 I am studying Bsc CSIT in Bachelor.
 I like coding.

-**OGKarmagrg/OGKarmagrg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: